Read Me First

 Lock 13

 There are several fishing spots around Lock 13 quite obscured from the public.
 Not many people know of these gems.
 When fishing here, please do not bring little children.
 There are a few hazards to keep in mind.
 When you arrive at this site, there is parking on Highway 50 (GPS location: 44.31996, -77.7868).
-To get to the fishing spots, you will need to walk across the lockgate walkway to the other side of the lock.
+To get to the fishing spots, you will need to walk across the lock gate walkway to the other side of the lock.
 The walkway is a narrow path so be careful to fall or drop equipment.
-When you arrive at the east side of the lockgate, you can either walk south to end of the pier (44.31896, -77.78663) or north towards the Lock 13.
-You can fish on the west side of the Lock 13 (GPS location: 44.32378, -77.78289) and the flow of water tends to create so much oxygen for fish to favour this area.
+When you arrive at the east side of the lock gate, you can either walk south to the end of the pier (44.31896, -77.78663) or north towards Lock 13.
+You can fish on the west side of Lock 13 (GPS location: 44.32378, -77.78289), and the flow of water tends to create so much oxygen for fish to favour this area.
 If you plan on fishing on the dam, I must add a strong word of caution.
-It is very dangerous to cast on top of the dam especially by the lock lifts or concrete separators, not to mention that it is nearly impractical to reel in larger fish.
+It is very dangerous to cast on top of the dam, especially by the lock lifts or concrete separators, not to mention that it is nearly impractical to reel in larger fish.

 On the east side of the dam, there is another fishing spot where the water pools down (GPS location: 44.32353, -77.78041).
 There are great spots for fish to rest before going downstream.
 I have been fished in these spots many times and caught various fish including bass, carp, gar, catfish and various other species.
 Worms are my choice here.
 My final advice to you is to bring a life jacket, never bring alcohol and avoid bringing younger children.
 Be careful when you traverse the dam walkway from one side to the other.